Genuine vs Compatible (Generic) Cartridges

-Both types of cartridges are useful and have their benefits.
+Both types of cartridges are useful and each have their own benefits, but which one is better?
 The lower price of compatible cartridges makes printing more accessible to many users.
-Compatible ink cartridges are often discounted by up to 70% compared to genuine ink cartridges.
+Compatible ink cartridges are often discounted by up to 70% compared to the cost of genuine ink cartridges.
 Buying compatible ink cartridges from a reputable supplier such as Ink Depot will ensure you receive an ink or toner cartridge of high quality that is designed to work as well as original brand manufacturer cartridges.
-Most printers made by HP, Brother, Canon, Samsung and Lexmark have a compatible ink cartridge available.
+Most printers made by HP, Brother, Canon, Epson and Kyocera have a compatible ink cartridge available.

 Genuine cartridges are also popular with many customers.
-These cartridges are made by the manufacturer specifically for your brand and model of printer, but often cost more.
-We realise that some people prefer the peace of mind and prefer to use the genuine ink cartridge for their printer.
+These cartridges are made by the manufacturer specifically for your brand and model of printer, but as mentioned above they usually cost more.
+We realise that some people prefer the peace of mind of using a genuine ink or toner cartridge for their printer.
 With that in mind we sell all major ink cartridge brands including HP, Epson, Canon, Brother at very competitive prices and we regularly offer specials on our genuine brands.

 Common Myths About Genuine And Compatible Cartridges